5 Reasons Researching an Employer Before an Interview is a Good Idea

 After all, a business is more than just the services they offer or the products they manufacture.
 A business is also a brand, a culture, an environment.

-Knowing what a company’s mission is and what they value will help you uncover a deeper layer to the business.
+Knowing what a company’s mission statement is and what they value will help you uncover a deeper layer to the business.
 You’ll gain insight regarding what the employer cares about, what they prioritize and it will ultimately help you discover who they really are.

 You’ll now have a bigger, more clear picture of the business.
+Not to mention a better understanding of what the company prioritizes — and even what it might be like to work there.

-3. To better align yourself to the company.
+To better align yourself with the company.

 Your main goal in an interview is to show the employer that you are the right person for the job.
 Since you’ve already learned what the company does and what they care about, you can now market yourself to them in a way that makes sense to their business.